usab-skrow/swe-ireland/subtopics/negotiation.md

 ### Things to keep in mind

-1. Every psoition has an associated range & levels for base pay.
+1. Every position has an associated range & levels for base pay.
     1. Say you are interviewing for X level engineer for a company whose average pay for that position is 50,000.
 (Example, will be different in reality)
         1. Band A: 54-58K
         2. Band B: 50-54K